Weather update for Islamabad, Rawalpindi

-The federal capital’s air quality was recorded at 34, which is fair.
-The air quality is generally acceptable for most individuals.
-However, sensitive groups may experience minor to moderate symptoms from long-term exposure.
+The federal capital’s air quality was recorded at 71, which is poor.
+The air has reached a high level of pollution and is unhealthy for sensitive groups.
+Reduce time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.

 Synoptic Situation

-A westerly wave is also present over upper & western parts of the country.
-A low pressure area (LPA) is likely to move over South Sindh during next 24 hours.
+Met Office said low-pressure area has weakened and now lies over west of Rajasthan and likely to move southwestward during the next 24 hours.
+A shallow westerly wave is likely to enter the upper parts of the country from tomorrow (Thursday)

-Rain-wind/thundershower is expected in Potohar region, Upper Khyber Pakhtunkhwa, Northeast and South Punjab, Southeast Sindh, Northeast Balochistan and Kashmir.
-Heavy falls are expected at isolated places in Southeast Sindh during the forecast period.
+Rain-wind/thundershower is expected in lower Sindh eastern Punjab, Gilgit-Baltistan and Kashmir.
+Heavy falls are also expected at isolated places in lower Sindh during the period.

 Source: Forex Association of Pakistan. (last update 09:00 AM)